uc-dataviz/course/assignments/assignment-3.md

 Submission details
 ------------------

 Submit your visualization and analysis as a single R Markdown document rendered using the `html_document` output format.
 If you build a Shiny app, deploy it on [shinyapps.io](http://www.shinyapps.io) and include a link to it in your submission.
 Include your design explanation in a separate document.
-Your folder in the repo should also contain a copy of the generated data file and documentation of the survey and the treatment/condition versions of your graphic.

 Your submission is due by **1:30pm on Wednesday, May 10th**.